kss682/solar-system-simulation/README.md

-# solar-system-stimulation
+# solar-system-simulation
-A project to stimulate solar system using the Barnes Hut Algorithm.
+A project to simulate solar system using the Barnes Hut Algorithm.